DataBeaver/trimps-tools/README.txt

 --live
   Perform database query in live mode and automatically obtain improvements that other users submit into the database.
+Implies --online.

 You can also specify a starting layout on the command line.
 Budget, floors and upgrades are deduced from the layout if not explicitly specified.